 One morning after breakfast, we were all sitting down waiting to head out to school on the other side of the compound, when the crip sat down just a few feet away from me while Connor was helping the staff with clean-up, working his juice.

-For whatever reason, that morning the march to school was taking longer than usual to get going, and as a result, the crip got tired of being seated and started running his mouth “on some bullshit.”
+That morning the march to school was taking longer than usual to get going, and as a result, I remember the crip getting tired of being seated and starting to run his mouth “on some bullshit.”

-At that point, the crip was in his third week at KL; he’d gotten a feel for the place, and although he still didn’t put it down when others dissed him, by then he knew it was alright to sound off at the little inconveniences of being locked up every now and again, like the fact that we had to be seated on the floor that morning for an inordinate amount of time before being shepherded over to school.
+At that point, the crip was in his third week at KL; he’d gotten a feel for the place, and although he still didn’t put it down when others dissed him, by then he knew it was alright to sound off at the little inconveniences of being locked up every now and again, like when being seated on the floor for an inordinate amount of time before we could be shepherded over to school.

-By then a little bit of rowdiness or hollering from my peers in KL wasn’t a big deal, and in fact sometimes it made the time go by faster.
-I would have just shrugged it off, but on that day the crip’s blathering just got to me somehow.
+By then a little bit of rowdiness or hollering from my peers in KL wasn’t a big deal, as in fact sometimes it made the time go by faster.
+I would have just shrugged it off, but on that day, the crip’s blathering just got to me somehow.

 “SHUT UP SISSY!”

-I can still see the absolute disbelief in his face now.
-Even the staff member himself, Mr. Ramirez, couldn’t believe it, as he just stood there for a second staring right back at Connor while the blood pressure squirmed under his lower lip and chin.
+I can still see the absolute disbelief in Connor’s face now.
+Even the staff member himself, Mr. Ramirez, couldn’t believe it.
+He just stood there for a second staring right back at Connor while the blood pressure squirmed under his lower lip.
 For a moment Connor looked like he wanted to cry and just beg for forgiveness right there on the spot.
 But there was no time.